Skip to main content

 3. After entering the details, turn on the Also create this user as Member? toggle to add the user as a member and provide access to the Member Portal.
 This creates a separate member role for the user and an invitation email is sent to the user's email account, prompting them to sign in to the Member Portal and complete their account setup.
 By selecting this option, the Recipient Groups and Contact Details tabs become available in the Add Privileged User creation form.

 4. Select Contact Details to add the physical location and crisis notification details for the member.
+To add these details, use the following information:

-7. Click Set as Primary to specify which phone number is the primary contact number for the user.
-You can only specify one number as the primary contact number.
-Select Receive SMS next to each contact number to specify if a user receives a text message (SMS) in the event of a crisis.
+• Select Receive SMS next to each contact number to specify if a user receives a text message (SMS) in the event of a crisis.
 By default, this option is not selected.

-8. Click Add.
+5. Click Add.